 Arranged by broad subject these have summaries of statutory intruments with some major instruments being reprinted in full.

-Current Law Statutes annotated
+Current Law Statutes Annotated Shelf mark: KZ 5

 From 1947 onwards.
 Arranged by year.
 Contains statutes as originally enacted with annotations.

-Current Law Legislation Citator
+Current Law Legislation Citator Shelf mark: KZ 6

-These are arranged by year and are not amended.
 If you require an early (ie pre c1850) then please ask a member of staff for assistance.
 It may be a volume which has to be fetched for you.

 RSS Feed from Legislation.Gov